dolphindb/release/1.00/README.md

 * Fixed a bug: When both parameters 'csort' and 'limit' are specified in function `sql`, the generated SQL statement cannot not find the columns specified by 'csort'. (**1.00.19**)
 * Fixed a bug: When the hash algorithm is used to execute aggregate functions in groups in SQL statements, if the result contains Null values, the system does not set a Null value flag.
 Therefore, if the results are further filtered with function `isNull`, the system can't detect Null values. (**1.00.19**)
 * Fixed a bug: If the hash algorithm is used to execute aggregate function `wsum` in SQL group-by calculations, and if both inputs of function `wsum` are Null, the result should be Null instead of 0. (**1.00.19**)
 * Fixed a bug: When there are multiple streaming executors, executing `getStreamingStat` will cause the system to crash.
-This is a bug introduced in 1.00.17. (**1.00.19**)
+This is a bug introduced in 1.00.18. (**1.00.19**)
 * Fixed memory leak caused by allocating more than 2GB to a contiguous memory block. (**1.00.20**)
 * Fixed a bug: when multiple batch jobs that call `mr` or `imr` are running concurrently, if an exception occurs (e.g., a partition is locked by another transaction and cannot be written to), it may cause the system to crash.  (**1.00.20**)
 * Fixed a bug: when the time-series aggregator performs grouping calculations with useSystemTime=true, if there is no data in the windows, calculation results are erroneously generated.  (**1.00.20**)
 * Fixed a bug with built-in concurrent hash table.
 This bug may cause the system to crash when creating and accessing shared variables concurrently.  (**1.00.20**)
+* Fixed a bug: a DFS database with multiple levels of directories (e.g., `dfs://stock/valueDB`) cannot be properly backed up and restored. (**1.00.21**)
+* Fixed a bug: in equal join, if the data type of the joining column is STRING in the left table and SYMBOL in the right table, and if the right table has only 1 row, the result is incorrect in that it always return an empty table. (**1.00.21**)
+* Fixed a bug: in joining a DFS table and a dimension table, if all the following conditions are met: (1) no records satisfy the joining conditions; (2) wildcard (\*) is used in the select clause; (3) DFS table name and the table alias used in joining are different; (4) there is a column with the same name in both tables, then the system will throw an exception that it cannot find the column with the same name in both tables. (**1.00.21**)